 I just had to come back and tell you all thank you so very much for all of the comments and emails from my last blog!
 In case you missed anything, read the blog early before many comments were posted, or didn’t even realize that the comments existed, you can click here to go back and read what everyone talked about!
+Sorry, comments are no longer available.

 Unfortunately, I’m still stuck on the last question and haven’t been knocked over by another mystery I have encountered!
 To recap, I am dying to find out where Rebecca Oney Corel’s house was built.
 Thanks to Bobby Dobbins Title, I now have a digital version of a map with who had claimed where, at least in 1857.
 And thanks to Mom (Connie Bishop) I know where to see the full sized map of the area!